 Smith was a drum major at Joseph S. Clark High School under band director Yvonne Busch in the 1950s, and played in Southern University’s renowned marching band.
 He considered music, and New Orleans’ brass band tradition in particular, as a sacred practice grounded in community rituals.
 Through Tambourine and Fan, he put instruments in children’s hands, played jazz records for them, and taught them to listen.
 “The saying of ‘good morning’ and ‘good evening’ is New Orleans music,” he often noted.

 Several brass band musicians emerged from the program, including the core of the New Birth Brass Band, bass drummer Cayetano “Tanio” Hingle and snare drummer Kerry “Fatman” Hunter, and the group’s front man for many years, trumpeter Kenny Terry.
-Murals on the Treme Community Center link students like them to a deep historical lineage: one image reproduced a photograph of the band at the Colored Waifs Home for Boys, where, as an 11-year-old in 1912, Louis Armstrong took cornet lessons that set him on a path that changed American music.
+Murals on the Treme Community Center link students like them to a deep historical lineage: one image reproduced a photograph of the band at the Colored Waifs Home for Boys, where, as an 11-year-old in 1912, Louis Armstrong took cornet lessons that ultimately helped him change American music.

 It’s a poignant connection to make on this particular plot of land, which was once home to the Batistes, a musical family that embodied Jerome Smith’s ideal of community-oriented art—they paraded as Baby Dolls for Carnival and formed the Dirty Dozen Kazoo Band, the precursor to the Dirty Dozen Brass Band.
 One of its members, “Uncle” Lionel Batiste, became an iconic bass drummer and grand marshal.
 Their house was one of more than 100 bulldozed by the city in the late 1960s and early 70s to make way for a “cultural center” that was never completed (the land eventually became Louis Armstrong Park).
 Organizers who’d opposed that project compelled the city to build the Treme Community Center as a concession to the neighborhood.